 With the ever-increasing risk of wildfires in California, it is important for home and business owners to protect their property.
 This means doing whatever it takes to lower the risk of fire damage and destruction.
 One way to do this is with fireproof fencing, which can reduce potential building ignitions.

-In other words, combustible fencing, like wooden fencing, can literally add more fuel to fire.
-By having fireproof fencing, you are helping reduce the amount of material that burns in a fire, including the fencing itself, the surrounding materials and your home or business.
-No matter what, you should always clear combustible debris and vegetation from the fence to prevent ignition.
-This can include mulch, tall grass, leaves, twigs and more.
+When you install fireproof fencing, you are reducing the amount of material that burns in a fire, including the fencing itself, the surrounding materials, and your home or business.
+You should always do your due diligence to clear combustible debris and vegetation from your fireproof fence to prevent ignition.
+This can include mulch, tall grass, leaves, twigs, and more.